trichie/RePData_PeerAssessment2/StormAnalysis.md

 For computational and memory reasons, only those columns that are required for the analysis are extracted:
 * EVTYPE: Type of event
-* BGN_DATE: Date when event began, dropped after YEAR is determined
+* BGN_DATE: Date when event began, dropped after YEAR is derived from it
 * STATE: State where event took place
 * FATALITIES: Number of fatalities caused by events
 * INJURIES: Number of injuries caused by events
 * PROPDMG and PROPDMGEXP: Property damage caused by events, dropped after propDam is calculated from these
-* CROPDMG and CROPDMGEXP: Crop damage caused by events, dropped after cropDam is calculated from these Additional Columns are created:
+* CROPDMG and CROPDMGEXP: Crop damage caused by events, dropped after cropDam is calculated from these

-* YEAR: year of events, deducted from BGN_DATE
-* DAMAGE: Damage caused by events, deducted from PROPDMG and PROPDMGEXP
+### Reducing columns for computational reasons

 ```r
 reducedData <- data[, c("EVTYPE", "BGN_DATE", "STATE", "FATALITIES", "INJURIES",
     "PROPDMG", "PROPDMGEXP", "CROPDMG", "CROPDMGEXP")]
 ```

+### Creation of additional columns
+Additional Columns are created:
+* year: year of events, deducted from BGN_DATE
+* propDam: Damage caused by events, deducted from PROPDMG and PROPDMGEXP
+* cropDam: Damage to crop caused by events, deducted from CROPDMG and CROPDMGEXP
+* count
+* evCat: Category of events, derived from EVTYPE

-Both PROPDMGEXP and CROPDMGEXP are decoded into the following factors which are then multiplied by PROPDMG and CROPDMG:
+Both PROPDMGEXP and CROPDMGEXP are decoded into the following factors which are then multiplied by PROPDMG and CROPDMG in order to obtain fields propDam and cropDam:
 * Letters are transformed to lowercase and interpreted as factors: b(illions = 10^9), m(illions = 10^6), k(ilos = 10^3) and h(undreds = 10^2)
 * Numbers are used directly as factors, e.g. 5 = 10^5
 * Other symbols are interpreted as factor 10^0 = 1